 The Castle Keep B&B is located 20 mins from the Adelaide city centre, 35-40 mins from both domestic/ international airports.

-Village of Stirling is a 7 min walk down-hill via a marked historic and leafy lane where there are any restaurants and cafes.
+Village of Stirling is a 10 min walk down-hill 800metres via a marked historic and leafy lane where there are many restaurants and cafes.

 5 mins from golf courses, Australian wildlife parks, wineries, art galleries, museums, botanic gardens

-Check in strictly from 3pm and check out at 11am, unless by prior arrangement- charges applicable for extension of these hours
+Check in strictly from 3pm and check out at 11am.

 2person corner spa bath in bathroom and rain shower